-In this session, panelists will discuss their research – conducted in NASA centers, academia, industry or through leveraged partnerships – and its real-world applications in the space technology arena.
+In this session, panelists discussed their research – conducted in NASA centers, academia, industry or through leveraged partnerships – and its real-world applications in the space technology arena.

 Session 3: Future Flight

-In this session, panelists at the cutting edge of aviation and aerospace will highlight current research that is preparing us for the day humankind ventures into deep space.
+In this session, panelists at the cutting edge of aviation and aerospace highlighted current research that is preparing us for the day humankind ventures into deep space.

 Session 4: Career Panel and Roundtables

-In this panel students will hear from technical experts about their academic and career pathways, as well as gain insight into recruitment trends and desired skills from human resource professionals.
-During series of more inter-personal roundtables, students will have the opportunity to have their questions answered from experts in diverse fields.
+In this panel, students heard from technical experts about their academic and career pathways, as well as gain insight into recruitment trends and desired skills from human resource professionals.
+During a series of more inter-personal roundtables, students had the opportunity to get answers to their questions from experts in diverse fields.